ploomber/ploomber/doc/user-guide/r-support.rst

 Configuring R environment
 -------------------------

-To run R scripts as Jupyter notebooks you need to install Jupyter first, have an existing R installation and install the IRkernel package.
+To run R scripts as Jupyter notebooks, you need to install Jupyter first, have an existing R installation and install the IRkernel package.

 If you are using ``conda`` and a ``environment.yml`` file to manage